oclif/oclif/README.md

   NAME  directory name of new project

 DESCRIPTION
-  generate a new single-command CLI
+  generate a new CLI

+  This will clone the template repo 'oclif/hello-world' and update package properties
 ```

 _See code: [src/commands/generate.ts](https://github.com/oclif/oclif/blob/v2.0.0-main.4/src/commands/generate.ts)_